A phenomenological model of QCD monopole hadron interactions: Linear sigma model coupled with monopole

 where the dimensional parameter $h$ describes strength of the coupling.

 Therefore, our hybrid model of the linear sigma model and the model of dual superconductor is described by the Lagrangian, $L_{\Sigma}+L_{\Phi}+L_{\rm int}$.
-Obviously the interaction $L_{\rm int}$ explicitly breaks the chiral SU(2)$_A$ symmetry.
+Obviously the interaction $L_{\rm int}$ explicitly breaks the chiral SU$_A$(2) symmetry.
 Thus, there are no Nambu Goldstone bosons associated with the symmetry.
-The terminology of ``spontaneous chiral symmetry breaking'' is not relevant in the model.
-But the chiral condensate $\langle\sigma\rangle\neq 0$ arises although it does not produce Nambu-Goldstone bosons.
+Pions acquire their masses receiving the effects of this interaction term.
+We expect that the term is small relative to the other interaction terms.
+The smallness of the mixing term comes from the weak monopole quark interaction mentioned above.

-The mixing among the monopoles $\Phi_i$ and the sigma meson $\sigma$ arises from the interaction $L_{\rm int}$.
+The mixing among the monopoles $\Phi_i$ and the sigma meson $\sigma$ are described by the interaction $L_{\rm int}$.
 Furthermore, the monopoles decay into ordinary hadrons only through this mixing term.
-When the mixing term is small, that is, small $h$, their decay widths would be small. ( When $h=0$, the monopoles do not decay into hadrons. ) Namely, the sigma field $\sigma$ involves small components of the monopole states which couple with ordinary hadrons as described by the Lagrangian $L_{\Sigma}$.
-Thus, the decay widths of the monopoles are small when the mixing parameter $h$ is small.
+When the mixing term is small, their decay widths would be small. ( When $h=0$, the monopoles do not decay into hadrons. ) Namely, the sigma field $\sigma$ involves small components of the physical monopole and couples with ordinary hadrons as described by the Lagrangian $L_{\Sigma}$.
+Thus, the decay width of the monopole is small when the mixing parameter $h$ is small.

-Intuitively, the monopoles may decay into gluons which subsequently form ordinary hadrons.
+Intuitively, the monopoles could decay into gluons which subsequently form ordinary hadrons.
 That is, the monopoles decay into the ordinary hadrons.
 But the decay is forbidden when Abelian dominance is valid.
-Actually, the dual superconducting model obtained under the assumption does not allow the monopole decay.
+Because the gluons produced by the monopole decay are massive off diagonal gluons, the decay is suppressed.
+Actually, the dual superconducting model does not allow the monopole decay.
 The monopoles are stable.
-The monopoles can decay only when they couple with quarks by the interactions such as $g'|\Phi|^2\bar{q}q$.
+The monopoles can decay only when they couple with quarks by the interactions $g'|\Phi|^2\bar{q}q$.

-As we show below, the mixing parameter $h$ is small such that it is of the order of $10$MeV much smaller than the typical hadronic scale $100$MeV.
-Similar small mixing among the glueball with the lowest energy and isoscalar scalar mesons has been shown\cite{glue} in lattice gauge theory.
+As we show below, the mixing parameter $h$ is small; it is of the order of $10$MeV much smaller than the typical hadronic scale $100$MeV.
+Similar small mixing of the glueball and the isoscalar scalar mesons has been shown\cite{glue} in lattice gauge theory.

-\section{physical states of monopoles}
+\section{Physical states of monopoles}